 “We want to be synonymous with Colorado,” Shell said.

-Although demand for sports betting in Colorado is unclear, local economists estimate that it could bring about $11 million to the state in Fiscal Year 2020-2021 through a 10% tax rate.
+Although demand for in Colorado is unclear, local economists estimate that it could bring about $11 million to the state in Fiscal Year 2020-2021 through a 10% tax rate.
 The bill also earmarks $130,000 annually to address problem gambling concerns.
 Ahead of Election Night, Denver Post columnist Mark Kiszla questioned if recreational bettors in Colorado will be able to handle the sting of a bad beat.

 Kiszla cited an ugly incident in 2013 involving Broncos quarterback Brandon Allen to illustrate his point.
 Following Allen’s game-ending interception against Mississippi State, several Arkansas fans expressed their dismay by vandalizing his truck with eggs.